ids-s1-20/project-tut3_team10/README.md

-Suicide rates by various variables
+The Rate of Suicides by Various Factors
 ================
 Tutorial 3 Team 10